U.S. Election Watching Guide: Key States in a Tight Race, When Will the Final Election Results Be Announced?

 Final Results May Take Days to Announce

-For instance, if Trump or Harris can sweep several of the more populous Eastern swing states like Pennsylvania, North Carolina, and Georgia, we might be able to determine the election results early the day after Election Day.
+For instance, if Trump or Harris can sweep several of the Eastern swing states with a large number of electoral votes, such as Pennsylvania, North Carolina, and Georgia, we might be able to determine the election results early the next day.

-Polling Situation in Key Swing States in the U.S. (Polling Support Data as of October 28)
+Polling Situation in Key Swing States in the U.S. (Polling support data as of October 28)

 Counting Results May Face Challenges